maciejkopecpl/offline-mode-spring-boot-starter/README.md

 ```

 The execution of `demo()` method won't happen now.
 Instead, the return data will be served from serialized file captured
-in previous step.
+in the previous step.

 ## 🧐 What's the purpose?

-This starter is useful when you want to avoid calling external services, databases etc. There are few possible use
+This starter is useful when you want to avoid calling external services, databases etc. There are a few possible
-cases, e.g.
+use-cases, e.g.

-* when you cannot run all services your application depends on in local environment, and you want to run your
+* when you cannot run all services your application depends on in the local environment, and you want to run your
   application without calling these services,
-* when you want to avoid calling services that are billed per-call,
+* when you want to avoid calling services that are billed per call,
-* when your development environment is not stable, and impacts development of service that you own,
+* when your development environment is not stable and impacts the development of the service that you own,
 * when data quality is poor or hard to replicate,
 * when you are performing PoC,
 * when the service you want to use is not ready yet, it is easy to mock the response of such service,